-- A. That is covered with vesicular scabs all in the macular stage - C. That first appears on the neck and spreads downward - D. That appears especially on the cheeks, which gives a "slapped-cheek" appearance
+- A. That is covered with vesicular scabs all in the macular stage - B. That appears profusely on the trunk and sparsely on the extremities - C. That first appears on the neck and spreads downward - D. That appears especially on the cheeks, which gives a "slapped-cheek" appearance